Glawall/Launchpad-Events/README.md

 # Launchpad-Events

-A modern web application for managing and participating in community events.
-Built with React, Node.js, Express, and PostgreSQL.
+A web application for managing and participating in community events.
+Built with React, Node.js, Express, PostgreSQL and utilises Google Calendar API and Google OAuth.
+Admin Users can create, edit and manage events, along with users.
 Users can register for events and sync them with their Google Calendar.

 ## Features